brianshumate/a-little-coffee-guidebook/brewing-techniques/aeropress.md

 ![](../_assets/aeropress-filter-cap.jpg)

 <small>
-Aeropress with cap and stainless steel mesh filter
+AeroPress with cap and stainless steel mesh filter
 </small>

-Add a filter (either paper or stainless steel) to the Aeropress lid.
+Add a filter (either paper or stainless steel) to the AeroPress lid.
 Then, **carefully** attach and turn the lid onto the inverted press, ensuring that it is locked into place.